Invizimals (video game): Story

-Kenichi and Jazmin continue their research in the lower levels of the Campbell Castle, conducting experiments.
-Kenichi comes to the conclusion that Invizimals can be used as a source of electricity, and is conducting experiments to see how to adequately make use of this.
-However, in one of his experiments, Kenichi causes the castle's power grid to go out.
-During the blackout, Kenichi and Jazmin are attacked in a kidnapping plot; Kenichi is successfully kidnapped, but Jazmin managed to escape, sustaining a serious arm injury in the process, and was quickly transferred to Windsor Hospital to rest and heal up.
-After this happened, Dawson's library was vandalized, destroying many pieces of Dawson's Invizimal research data.
+Kenichi and Jazmin continue their research in the Campbell Castle.
+Kenichi comes to the conclusion that Invizimals can be used as a source of electricity, and is conducting experiments to see how to make use of this.
+In one of his experiments, Kenichi causes the castle's power grid to go out.
+During the blackout, Kenichi and Jazmin are attacked in a kidnapping plot; Kenichi is kidnapped, but Jazmin managed to escape, sustaining a serious arm injury in the process, and was transferred to Windsor Hospital to heal.
+After this, Dawson's library was vandalized, destroying much of Dawson's Invizimal research data.

-While the player continues research, Campbell notifies the player of a criminal that he suspects engineered the kidnapping plot: Axel Kaminsky, a Russian arms dealer and international terrorist with extensive knowledge of Invizimals.
-After a while, the player gets in contact with Kaminsky, who confirms that he has kidnapped Kenichi.
-After paying a ransom of sparks, the player is allowed into Kaminsky's secret lair, the Viper's Nest, an underground tunnel in Russia where he is keeping Kenichi hostage.
-After a brief introduction, Dawson and Jazmin manage to hijack Kaminsky's signal temporarily to warn the player of Kaminsky, as he is secretly an incredibly powerful Invizimal battler that has never been defeated.
+Campbell notifies the player of a criminal that he suspects engineered the kidnapping plot: Axel Kaminsky, a Russian arms dealer and international terrorist with extensive knowledge of Invizimals.
+The player gets in contact with Kaminsky, who confirms that he has kidnapped Kenichi.
+After paying a ransom of sparks, the player is allowed into Kaminsky's secret lair, the Viper's Nest, an underground tunnel in Russia where Kenichi is kept hostage.
+After a brief introduction, Dawson and Jazmin manage to temporarily hijack Kaminsky's signal to warn the player of Kaminsky, as he is an incredibly powerful Invizimal battler who has never been defeated.
 After Kaminsky regains the signal, he challenges the player to a battle.

 After the player wins and defeats Kaminsky, Kenichi is freed.
 Before they can escape the Viper's Nest, Campbell and his security storm the Viper's Nest, where it is revealed that Campbell was the one after the Invizimals all along.
-Campbell hired Kaminsky personally to carry out his work in attempting to steal all Invizimal knowledge in the world for himself.
+Campbell hired Kaminsky to carry out his work in attempting to steal all Invizimal knowledge for himself.
 After revealing his true intentions, Campbell challenges the player to a final showdown, which Campbell loses.
 After having lost the battle, Kenichi and Campbell enter a brief struggle, during which, Kenichi's damaged PSP system begins to glow brilliantly.
 With Campbell holding Kenichi's PSP in his hand, a large energy explosion is generated, and Campbell is gone, presumably vaporized by the blast.
 Kenichi and the player leave the Viper's Nest relatively unscathed.